archananavale/PurchaseOrderJPADemo/README.md

      Download project and open in IntelliJIDEA
    2. Compile Project : Go to terminal and enter Following comand ./gradlew bootrun
-  3. GO to Postmann Tool and GET  or Post data to Database using link in Controller java files
+  3. GO to Postmann Tool and use it to  Test REST API